reallyely/peepr/ui/README.md

 By default, `npm run build` will generate a Node app that you can run with `npm start`.
 To use a different preset, add it to the `devDependencies` in `package.json` and specify in your `app.config.js`.

 ## This project was created with the [Solid CLI](https://solid-cli.netlify.app)

+## TODO

+- We need to improve how we are shaping data in the query as the builder plus return type is convoluted
+- the entire body of (integration) is a bloated mess